wscottreynders/ReadMe/README.md

 - 📝 I regularly write articles on <a href="https://medium.com/@wscottreynders">Medium</a>

 - ⚡ Fun fact: I am an avid fan and reader of science fiction and fantasy.

 <h1>📫How to reach me</h1>

+<h3 align="left">Data Engineer| Data Analyst| Data Scientist</h3>

+<p align="left">👋 My name is Scott!
+I am a passionate and enthusiastic Data Science Student at BloomTech</p>

+<p align="left">I have spent the last 7 months honing my data science skills.
+I have become proficient in Pandas, Matplotlib, Statsmodels, Seaborn, and sci-kit-learn.
+I also have a strong background in data analytics.
+I've spent the last two years teaching and developing adept communication skills.
+I have always been inquisitive and had a natural inclination towards the sciences.
+I pursued a degree in History and a minor in chemistry.
+My intentions were med school, but as I approached graduation, I decided to pivot.
+I enjoy problem-solving, and data intrigued me.
+I realized that data was the new frontier.
+It was an unexplored landscape with vast potential.
+With my data analytics and communication skills, I felt that I could make a real impact in the world.</p>

+<h1>📫How to reach me</h1>